Architecture of Individuation (AOI)

 The capacity to organize what permeability admits is what CST identifies as integrative coherence — and what CST further unpacks into three distinguishable components: stabilization (śamatha-like: the capacity to remain present), discernment (vipassanā-like: the capacity to see clearly what arises), and compassion (karuṇā: the capacity to receive without contraction).

-The clinical observations CST documents follow from the derivation:
+The clinical observations CST documents are coherent with this connection:

 -